 The Meatpacking District, once an industrial neighborhood on the decline, is now home to fashionable boutique shops, artists, unique restaurants and, of course, the first leg of the High Line.
 Check out these seven hotels to experience all the Meatpacking District has to offer.

 Tucked away in an unassuming brick building, the Chelsea Pines Inn is a five-story, walk-up bed and breakfast with plenty of character.
-Decorated with posters from Hollywood’s golden age throughout, this hotel is a particular treat for classic-film buffs.
-With both a seasonal garden and an indoor greenhouse, not to mention its proximity to the High Line, it’s easy to feel like you’re not in Manhattan at all.
+Decorated with posters from Hollywood’s Golden Age throughout, this hotel is a particular treat for classic-film buffs.
+With both a seasonal garden and an indoor greenhouse, not to mention its proximity to the High Line, it’s easy to feel like you’re not in the city at all.